FernandoDU14/Cobalt-Age/README.md

 Although the speed of both type of rails can be modified, we recommend that at least one of the rails keeps the vanilla speed (8BPS).

 ### Converter
-The converter is a block that works as a bridge between redstone and cobalt, letting players transform the energy source from type to the other.
+The converter is a block that works as a bridge between redstone and cobalt, letting players transform the energy source from one type to the other.
 This also helps as ensure there is a way to connect cobalt to modded redstone machinery.
 <details>
   <summary><b>Spoiler</b></summary>